govindarajanv/golang-python/python/Intermediate_exercises.md

 69. Quick Sort [Solution](algorithms/quick_sort.py)
 70. LinkedList - Delete element at the head, end and middle, Traverse and Search
 71. A custom webhook using Python Flask API for Kubernetes Validating and Mutating Admission controllers
-72. Creating Python packages and publishing to Pypi
+72. Use Python Selenium to fetch the latest release of k8s from https://github.com/kubernetes/kubernetes/releases
 73. Merge Sort
 74. Selection Sort
 75. Socket Programming